Copy-Paste to Mitigate Large Language Model Hallucinations: Introduction

 To address these challenges, we propose an intuitive solution: rather than having models reinterpret retrieved content, we advocate for directly quoting original sentences.
 This copy-paste generation strategy embeds key contextual fragments directly, avoiding secondary knowledge processing and potentially reducing paraphrasing hallucination risks.
 Importantly, copied content itself serves as direct evidence of faithfulness without requiring additional verifiable attribution mechanism.
 This approach is motivated by our observation of an inverse correlation between copying degree and hallucination density on the RAGTruth dataset (Figure~\ref{fig:hallu_vs_copy}), leading us to hypothesize that high copying degrees may help mitigate hallucination problems.

-Specially, we formally propose the CopyPaste solution, which leverages high-copying degree as an operational proxy for contextual faithfulness through a two-stage pipeline that internalizes surface-level copying behavior into model-level contextual trust.
+Specifically, we formally propose Copy-Paste as a generation paradigm that leverages high-copying degree as an operational proxy for contextual faithfulness through a two-stage pipeline that internalizes surface-level copying behavior into model-level contextual trust.
 The first stage generates high-copying responses through hard and soft constraints to enhance copying degree.
 The second stage (\textbf{CopyPasteLLM}) applies direct preference optimization~\citep{rafailov2023direct} training to internalize the high-copying preferences from the first stage into the LLM's contextual faithfulness.
 Experimental results demonstrate that CopyPasteLLM, trained on only 365 high-copying samples, outperforms strongest baselines by 12.2\%-24.5\% on FaithEval.
 Additionally, we propose the \textbf{Context-Parameter Copying Capturing} algorithm, which enables fine-grained analysis of knowledge source reliance throughout the entire Chain-of-Thought reasoning process, rather than merely examining final short answers.
 The algorithm captures contextual versus parametric knowledge usage at each token position, providing novel insights into how models dynamically balance different knowledge sources during sequential reasoning.
 Mechanistic analysis reveals CopyPasteLLM maintains similar contextual knowledge representations as the base model while recalibrating internal confidence in parametric knowledge, thereby enhancing contextual trust.